osmlab/labuildings/IMPORTING.md

  and **source**: `LA County GIS, http://egis3.lacounty.gov/dataportal/`.

 ![screen shot 2016-04-02 at 3 53 17 pm](https://cloud.githubusercontent.com/assets/3673236/14229620/ad73128c-f8ec-11e5-9e2f-44d272bd6403.png)

+If you see an Authorization window asking you to log in to OpenStreetMap, log in and remember to use your `_import` username.

 * Go back to the Tasking Manager and click **Mark task as done**.
 Another mapper will validate your edits.